EXPRESSCLUSTER/ExchangeServer/ExchangeServer2019/Exchange2019.md

 [Alternative link](https://msexperttalk.com/part-4-install-and-configure-exchange-server-2019/)

-### 1.1 Modify the Powershell script execution policy to execute the script
+### 1.1 Modify the PowerShell script execution policy to execute the script

 1. Launch **PowerShell** on the **Primary Server**.